Stoke Space

 Domain Constraints

-• Multi-department, one platform (RFP, Legal, Support, CSM)
+• Multi-department, one platform

-• HIPAA compliance: full data control required, no RAG-in-a-box
+• HIPAA: full data control, no RAG-in-a-box

-• Docs scattered across Confluence + OneDrive, no unified search
+• Docs scattered across Confluence + OneDrive

-• Cross-domain sharing with clear department boundaries
+• Cross-domain sharing with clear boundaries

 Technical Constraints

-• RAG quality degrades at scale (46K pages, 131K tickets)
+• RAG degrades at scale (46K pages, 131K tickets)

-• Vector search misses exact terms (drug names, product codes)
+• Vector search misses exact terms

-• LLMs are sycophantic: will guess instead of refuse
+• LLMs are sycophantic: guess over refuse

-• AI moves fast: every component must be swappable
+• AI moves fast: every component swappable

 Constraint #1